tryton/trytond/doc/ref/models/fields.rst

     For the list of supported types by Tryton see :ref:`backend types <topics-backend_types>`.

+.. method:: Field.sql_cast(expression)

+    Return the SQL expression with cast with the type of the field.

 .. method:: Field.sql_column(table)

     Return the Column instance based on table.